okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ## Next steps

 Explain what Okta doesn't cover, for example, handling routes, authentication per route, and so on.
-Okta didn’t want to build our own SPA framework to show you how to do all this.
+Okta didn't want to build our own SPA framework to show you how to do all this.
 Just basic sign-in.
 But point them to the other guides for plenty of examples of handling this.

 Sign-out - App vs Okta global session
 Sign-in policy
 Recovery
 Sign-up

 Talk about session management, and what happens when the page is refreshed.
-(To decide: app manages the session or uses the “built-in token manager”.-->
+(To decide: app manages the session or uses the "built-in token manager".-->

 ## See also